Not all career paths are paved equally

 Using the Disability Confident Employer Scheme as an Applicant

 I had a few reservations about ticking the box on my application form to disclose that I am disabled.
 Firstly, there was the internal doubting voice saying ‘am I disabled enough?’.
-I’m autistic and also have a genetic problem with my connective tissue, but both of these were only diagnosed in the last couple of years (a whole other topic…).
+I’m autistic and also have a physical health condition, but both of these were only diagnosed in the last couple of years (a whole other topic…).
 There is a journey of self-acceptance and battle to overcome the ableism we internalise from society over the years associated with that, which I think all disabled people go through at different stages, and it’s an ongoing journey.
 So, ticking the box can be a big thing for some people as it is an acceptance that, yes, I am eligible for this support.
 Disclosing a disability also requires a lot of trust and confidence in the employer, because we open ourselves up to discrimination and bias as soon as we do.

 BTO's Equality, Diversity and Inclusion Statement